chriszhang0222/chatServer/README.md

 ## Setup
 ```
-1. In Chatserver project, set all required settings in settings.py
+1. In Chatserver project, set all required settings in chat/settings.py
 2. In Quantum project .env file, set CHAT_SERVER_ADDRESS to be the address of Chatserver
 3. In both Quantum proj and Chatserver proj, the redis config should be same
+4. Remember to map port 8888 or 8889 to the same port on host machine

 ```